 Indeed, diversity training also addresses how different people are represented in everything from the literature and marketing materials of a company to the diversity training materials themselves.

-- Lay out a company culture that is inclusive, not divisive
+- Lays out a company culture that is inclusive, not divisive

-- Respect, seek out, and embrace different approaches that are a result of diverse employees instead of merely “tolerating” them
+- Respects, seek outs, and embraces different approaches that are a result of diverse employees instead of merely “tolerating” them

-- Go beyond a list of dos and don’ts to try to build true understanding
+- Goes beyond a list of dos and don’ts to try to build true understanding

-- Diversity trainings that just ask employees to “tolerate differences” are not good enough.
+Simply put, diversity trainings that just ask employees to “tolerate differences” are not good enough, as we'll discuss later in this post.
 That blanket statement does not fit into today’s workplace with its lightning fast communication and global scope. #MeToo moments need never happen again with effective diversity trainings.